Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

 \subsection{Fitting procedure and fit quality assessment}

-Irrespective of the technique (XRR or GIXOS), the starting point is the combination of an experimental curve and a theoretical curve $R_{\text{ideal}}(q_z)$, where the latter depends on the choice of $\Gamma$ and $\sigma$ in the simulation.
-To optimize the match between the two curves, the parameters $s$, $I_{\text{bg}}$, and $\Delta q_z$ in Eqs.~\ref{eq:theorefl} and \ref{eq:theogixos} have to be adjusted.
-The best-matching values of $s$ and $\Delta q_z$ are characteristic of each experimental curve and independent of $\Gamma$ or $\sigma$.
-They are therefore constrained prior to the actual fit.
-The only remaining free parameter for each choice of $\Gamma$ and $\sigma$ is then $I_{\text{bg}}$, which is optimized in a classical least-square minimization procedure.
-For XRR, the fit quality function minimized was
+The starting point is the combination of an experimental and a theoretical X-ray reflectivity curve, where the latter depends on the choice of $\Gamma$ in the simulation.
+To optimize the match between the two curves, the parameters $s$ and $I_{\text{bg}}$ in Eqs.~\ref{eq:refl_simulation} and \ref{eq:phi_simulation} had to be adjusted.
+Since the best-matching value $\Delta q_z$ is characteristic of each experimental curve and independent of $\Gamma$, it was constrained prior to the actual fit.
+The remaining free parameters for each choice of $\Gamma$ are then $s$ and $I_{\text{bg}}$ (or only $I_{\text{bg}}$).
+They were optimized in a classical least-squares minimization procedure.
+The fit quality function $F$ was chosen such that the fit is sufficiently sensitive to the high-$q_z$-features that encode the coverage.